 Feedback loops during training are multipurpose.
-First, they serve as a preventative measure to ensure employees are productive after training.
+First, they serve as a preventative measure to ensure employees are productive during and after training.
 Offering time to talk through what is and what is not understood early will give you time to fix issues and fill knowledge gaps and improve the onboarding process for the next hires.

-In the digital workplace, employees engage with online platforms and systems to perform their job.
-From email, to project management, CRM, ERP and HCM, there are a lot of digital tools to be trained on.
-Frequent and often unpredictable software updates make this training even more challenging is that each systems changes with regular software updates and upgrades.
+In the digital workplace, employees engage with numerous online platforms and systems.
+From email, to project management, CRM, ERP, and HCM, there are a lot of digital tools to be trained on.
+Frequent and often unpredictable software updates make this training even more challenging.
 This means that training will need to be ongoing.

-Ongoing software training can be a huge challenge for organizations.
+Continual software training is a huge challenge for many organizations.
 After an employee has been onboarded, it is difficult to pull them away from their daily responsibilities for traditional training sessions in classrooms or webinars.
 Video tutorials and .pdf manuals aren’t much better either.

 So what additional training would benefit employee productivity?
 Mastercard’s VP of Global Talent Development, Brian Gontarski, discussed how he was able to improve the company’s software training using a contextual learning tool.